FullstackSammy/movie-review-blog/README.md

 ## Deployment

 The site was deployed using Heroku, following the steps offered by Codeinstitute.
-Instructions are found [here](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)

 Heroku: